 Protecting our wildlife

-The New Zealand falcon/karearea is known to inhabit the unique combination of open clearfelled areas and standing forest in the company's Tokoiti and Waipori forests.
+The New Zealand falcon/karearea is known to inhabit the unique combination of open clearfelled areas and standing forest all over the City Forests estate.
 With a total estimated population of only 3,000 pairs, this bird is particularly vulnerable.
 City Forests contributes sightings to a locally based falcon research team, and together with other Plantation Forest owners is working on a joint research effort to enhance both local and national protection efforts.

 A rare east coast South Island robin/kakaruai population exists in small numbers in Flagstaff and in Silverpeaks forests.
 The University of Otago Zoology Department has monitored numbers, distribution and breeding over a number of years, and City Forests has contributed to this programme.
 The University of Otago and DOC have now translocated two groups of birds from Silverpeaks Forest to the Orokonui Ecosanctuary, with the cooperation of City Forests.
 As far as is possible we are also managing our harvesting activities around the research and management of the species.
 In more recent times City Forests has helped fund a multi-year University of Otago led study of Robin breeding success in response to possum control operations in our Silverpeaks forest.